What Dog Breeds Need Hand Stripping: A Grooming Guide

 Regular Brushing

-Keeping up with weekly brushing helps stop tangles before they start.
+hand fluff drying and brushing session is especially beneficial for wire-coated breeds, as proper drying technique helps the coat stand correctly and prepares it for the next stripping cycle.
 A slicker brush is excellent for removing dirt and loose hairs, keeping the coat in good shape between grooming visits.

 Bathing